ska-telescope/skampi/README.md

 # The current state of Skampi

-Skampi is currently undergoing major restructuring.
-As a result, the current deployment consists of the ska-tango-base chart (containing MariaDB and the central DS) that is deployed in a single test pipeline simulating ska-mid.
-The test deploys, runs tests and tears down the deployment on Kubernetes.
+Skampi components are being reintroduced via a lightweight but thorough code review process.
+The base deployment consists of the ska-tango-base chart (containing MariaDB and the central DS) that is deployed in a single test pipeline simulating ska-mid, as well as all other components included via the Makefile targets found under `resources/skampi.mk`.
+For more information about reintegrating a chart into Skampi, please consult the training material provided in Confluence.

+The test jobs (`low-test` and `mid-test`) running in the `master` branch and also in development branches deploy, run tests and tear down the deployments on Kubernetes in namespaces corresponding to the telescope configuration (Mid / Low).
 This can run both in cluster, and on Minikube.

-For a Minikube deployment, this can be emulated with:
+For a Minikube deployment, this can be emulated with the following commands (note that all defaults are for the `mid` telescope and can be overwritten with the Makefile variables):
 ```
 make k8s-install-chart KUBE_NAMESPACE=default; make k8s-wait KUBE_NAMESPACE=default
 make k8s-test KUBE_NAMESPACE=default